From zip lining to kayaking safaris, there is no shortage of action-packed family-friendly activities in Ireland.

 While the main objective is to spot Ireland’s resident group of bottlenose dolphins, there is much more to experience on this journey around Shannon – historic landmarks, spectacular cliffs, pelagic seabirds, and Grey Seals are just a few.

 The tours run between April and September, and if you’re lucky you might even spot a whale out there!

 Garnish Island is a flourishing, quirky, little island situated in the harbour of Glengarriff in Bantry Bay, Co Cork.
 It’s famous for its green gardens, squiggly walking paths and rare plants.

 You’ll get to the island by the Garnish Island Ferry shuttle service which runs from the main pier in Glengarriff.
-The charming little boat ride includes a trip to the seal island, which is the local colony of wild harbour seals – that are happy to pose for photos in their natural habitat!
-The ferries leave every 30 minutes from Glengarriff during high season (April-October).
+The charming little boat ride includes a trip to Seal Island, which is home to a local colony of wild harbour seals who are more than happy to pose for photos as they catch some rays on the rocks.

 The island is open for visitors from April through October, generally from 10 am to 5:30 pm but the times vary from month to month so make sure to check their website ahead of your visit.

 PS.
 Remember to bring cash, as there is no ATM in Glengarriff or card machine service operating on the ferries!

 More info: Garnish Island